-An overview of the principles (pages 5, 6 and 7).
-Each short statement describes the basic and most important ideas about each principle.
+Each statement below describes the basic and most important ideas about each principle.

 This is required from the very beginning of life, as it helps build the bonds of trust and love, and positive self-esteem.
 It’s also a way for parents to invest in their relationship, and makes respectful discipline easier and more effective.